mysidewalk/mm-angular-training/README.md

 ## Overview

 These exercises are meant to accompany a beginner to intermediate level angularjs course.
-Similar to the [PhoneCat Tutorial App](https://docs.angularjs.org/tutorial) ([Repo](https://github.com/angular/angular-phonecat)), lessons are based off tagged commits.

 ## Prerequisites
 - [git](http://git-scm.com/)